Click First Battle of Philippi for a “FREE” download of this page in PDF format.

-Mark Antony and his army marched in from the west.
+Mark Antony marched his army in from the west.
 He set up camp about a mile away from Cassius’ hill.
-Octavian and his army had not yet arrived because he was ill and still back at the port city of Dyrrachium on the coast of Illyricum (current Albania).
+Octavian and his army had not yet arrived because he was ill and still back at the port city of Dyrrachium on the west coast of Illyricum (current Albania).

 It was at this point that Brutus and Cassius had their best chance to defeat Antony.
 They held a superior position with a superior number of men, but they didn’t attack.
 Octavian arrived several days later and set up his camp opposite Brutus’ hill.